weimingtom/onscripter-jh-miyoo-mini-plus/README.md

 * Remove onscripter elf file
 * Keep _ons.sh test shell file
 * Original onscripter.tar.gz
+* No Key mapping to exit the program

 ## How to login to get the shell
 * Connect the wifi, get the IP, and telnet 192.168.1.x Port 23 with PuTTY (NOT SSH on port 22), no passwd